Meiolaniidae: Evolution and dispersal

 The final hypothesis, and the one favored by Brown and Moll, proposes that meiolaniids primarily arrived on distant islands through travel over land.
 Among these, one possible explanation can be found in the "escalator hopscotch" model.
 According to this, an island chain may undergo a process that see part of the chain submerged by water on one end and new land emerge on the other.
 Through this, a terrestrial animal may move over time from island to island, with its final distribution being much further off shore than where it started.
-Additionally, this could explain the precense of a relatively ancient lineage on what is a comparably young landmass.
+Additionally, this could explain the presence of a relatively ancient lineage on what is a comparably young landmass.
 This has been suggested for Meiolania platyceps, as Lord Howe Island is a volcanic island situated atop the Lord Howe Rise.
 Sterli however argues that this model is limited in its ability to explain distribution, as many of the island chains meiolaniid remains were found on run parallel to mainland Australia, rather than moving away from it.
 Another hypothesis ties the distribution of island meiolaniids to the continent Zealandia.
 In this scenario, meiolaniids were possibly more widespread across this continent and were eventually restricted to isolated island ecosystems once the continent was submerged by the sea.
 This could find support in turtle remains discovered on New Zealand, which have been interpreted by Worthy and colleagues to represent a potential meiolaniid.
 Little is known about this form, but it is argued that the presence of a large terrestrial tortoise dispels the hypothesis that New Zealand was entirely flooded in this time period.